-In 2015-16, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
+In 2014-15, the OFA will continue to provide cost-effective borrowing, debt management and other financial services for the Ontario government.
 To meet the Province's borrowing requirements, we will continue to be flexible, monitoring domestic and international markets, issuing bonds in different terms and currencies and responding to investor preferences.
-Building on the success of the Province's inaugural green bond issue in 2014, we also plan to continue to issue green bonds in the domestic market.

-Diversification of borrowing sources will continue to be a primary objective in 2015-16.
-Depending on market conditions, the OFA plans to borrow at least 75 per cent in the Canadian-dollar market in 2015-16.
-This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008, and the European sovereign debt crisis.
-The OFA will also continue to engage in public-sector financing initiatives and provide advice and support on financial aspects of government assets and electricity sector developments.
+We also plan on issuing green bonds in the domestic market.
+Diversification of borrowing sources will continue to be a primary objective in 2014-15.
+Depending on market conditions, the OFA plans to borrow at least 70 per cent in the Canadian-dollar market in 2014-15.
+This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during global financial crisis beginning in 2008, and the European sovereign debt crisis.
+The OFA will also continue to engage in public-sector financing initiatives and provide advice and support on financial aspects of electricity sector developments.